About Our Chapter

 Members shall reside in or attend school in North San Diego County.
 Like all NCL, Inc. Chapters, Moonlight aims to foster the mother-daughter relationship by serving its communities together.

 NCL, Inc., Moonlight Chapter is a group of mothers and daughters who are committed to community service, leadership development and cultural experiences.
-We serve 24 philanthropies in the North San Diego County.
+We serve over 30 philanthropies in the North San Diego County.

 Whether we are working together in the community, training our daughters to become leaders, or attending a cultural event or fine arts performance, we never forget that the mother-daughter bond is the basis for what we do.
 Side by side, we share our six year NCL experience with hundreds of mothers and daughters in our Chapter.
 At the end of the six years, most of our daughters have contributed hundreds of hours to philanthropy work and are prepared to enter our community as thoughtful, strong women.